-The Trairão Iron Ore Project area is part of the Serra da Seringa Greenstone belt of Southern Para domain.
+The Trairão Iron Project area is part of the Serra da Seringa Greenstone belt of Southern Para domain.
 The banded iron formations ("BIF's") are part of a large volcano sedimentary sequence and are stratigraphically located in the Intermediate and Upper Units of the Tucumã Group (Archean).

-Both units are formed by clastic and carbonate and/or siliceous meta-sedimentary rocks, in which the Intermediate Unit is formed mainly by carbonate meta-silts, whereas the Upper Unit is mainly composed of ferruginous meta-silts, which are the host rocks of the BIF oxide layers (Figure ES 02).
+Both units are formed by clastic and carbonate and/or siliceous meta-sedimentary rocks, in which the Intermediate Unit is formed mainly by carbonate meta-silts, whereas the Upper Unit is mainly composed of ferruginous meta-silts (chlorite quartz magnetite rocks), which are the host rocks of the BIF oxide layers (Figure 1.3_1).